2007–08 Huddersfield Town A.F.C. season: Review

 On 1 August 2007, Huddersfield won a prestigious pre-season friendly, at home to Premier League side Blackburn Rovers, 2–1 with two Luke Beckett strikes.
 After a promising start which saw them lying 4th at the start of September, Huddersfield had slumped to 17th by 27 October with five consecutive away defeats, where they failed to score.
 The team's form continued to be inconsistent, though they had eased up to 13th by the end of 2007, helped by the occasional excellent result notably the 1–0 win at Swansea City on 16 November.
 From then until the middle of April the team were stuck in the narrow range of 13th–15th.
 The 2–1 win over Brighton & Hove Albion, on 18 March, was watched by just 6,004 spectators, the lowest ever league crowd at the Galpharm Stadium for a league match.
 However, following Ritchie's departure, Town regained composure and finished with four consecutive victories including beating local rivals Leeds United 1–0, at the Galpharm, on 15 April.
 The attendance for that match was 16,413, the highest for a league match for nearly 4 years, apart from the play-off semi-finals.
 Huddersfield finished the season in 10th place in League One.
 Although they were 10 points short of a play-off place, at no stage of the season did they look like serious promotion contenders.

-In the cups, a Carling Cup defeat at Blackpool, and an embarrassing 4–1 defeat in the Johnstone's Paint Trophy to Grimsby Town, made it their fourth and fifth consecutive first round cup exits.
+In the cups, a League Cup defeat at Blackpool, and an embarrassing 4–1 defeat in the Football League Trophy to Grimsby Town, made it their fourth and fifth consecutive first round cup exits.
 Huddersfield beat Accrington Stanley away in the first round of the FA Cup, on 10 November.
 This was followed on 1 December with a second round 3–0 home win over Grimsby Town.
 Huddersfield caused one of the shocks of the third round when, at home on 5 January 2008, they beat Premier League side Birmingham City 2–1 with goals from Luke Beckett and Chris Brandon.
 In the fourth round, Town beat fellow League One giant-killers Oldham Athletic (who beat Everton at Goodison Park in Round 3) 1–0 at Boundary Park, thanks to a goal by ex-Oldham striker Luke Beckett.
 The fifth round draw paired Town with FA Cup holders Chelsea, in a rematch of the third round tie in January 2006.
 The teams turned round 1–1 after Michael Collins had cancelled out Frank Lampard's 100th Chelsea goal but Lampard and Salomon Kalou sealed Chelsea's 3–1 win.